 PART 1 THE COLLEGE

-The name of the company is “The Royal Australian College of General Practitioners”.
+The name of the company is “The Royal Australian College of General Practitioners Limited”.

 The objects for which the College is established are:

 To improve the health and wellbeing of individuals and communities by supporting the pursuit of clinical excellence and high quality patient care, clinical practice, education, and research for general practice.